Small bedrooms don’t have the luxury of space, so ideally the style of bed you choose should be as compact as possible.

 If you want a standard bed frame, a metal bed with a low footboard in a light colour is a good option.
 Metal beds are available in contemporary, traditional, and minimalist styles.
 Steer clear of black frames as these can overpower a small room.

 The good thing about standard bed frames is that you can easily find under-bed storage boxes that make the most of unused space.
+It’s also easy to find assembly instructions and bed users manuals online.

 Guest beds are ideal for children’s bedrooms, combining a single bed with a pull-out bed to sleep two people in comfort.